harvard-acc/LLVM-Tracer/README.md

 Build:
 -----------------
+**January 2020: New features**

-**Breaking changes from v1.2 to v2.0:**
+## Breaking changes from v1.2 to v2.0: ##

   * LLVM-Tracer now uses LLVM 6.0.
 Support for all previous versions of LLVM have been removed.
 Minor versions 6.0.0 and 6.0.1 have been tested to work.

+## C++ support ##

-  * C++ is now supported in un-instrumented modes.
-That is, you can write C++ to build your applications and only have LLVM-Tracer instrument and generate dynamic traces for the parts that only use C features.
+LLVM-Tracer now supports C++ for uninstrumented code!
+Users can write C++ to build applications and only have LLVM-Tracer instrument and generate dynamic traces for the parts that are written in pure C with C-style linkage. limited to writing pure C programs.
+Now, you can make use of all the features For example: if you write a C++ class that calls a function foo which is in an `extern C` context, you can trace foo(), but you cannot trace a function like the class's constructor.

+See playground/test.cc for a live example.

+## Multithreading support ##

+LLVM-Tracer can now trace multithreaded applications.
+Each thread should call the `llvmtracer_set_trace_name` API first to assign a unique name for the dynamic trace file that will be produced.

+See playground/multithreading.cc for an example.

 **Breaking changes from v1.1 to v1.2:**